michele-42/HW1/README.md

 # HW1

-Select and execute one exercise at a time, provide user input when requested.
+Select and execute one exercise at a time (copy/paste code in separate file), provide user input when requested.

 No functions other then the ones requested by exercise were implemented.

 All exercises where solved using python documentation.
 Except: